![]() |

 man' as being atypical Christian usages, but plausible if coming from a first century Palestinian Jew.
 Of course, a suitably

 clever Christian wishing to 'dress up' Josephus would not have much trouble imitating his style.
+So he [Ananus, son of Ananus the high priest] assembled the sanhedrin of

 judges, and brought before him the brother of Jesus, who was called Christ, whose name was James, and some others (or some